 - Overlooking the difficulty of displacing the position incumbents occupy as a result of their customer's desire that "If it ain't broke, don't try to fix it".

-Alleman's article on best practices of a decade ago is reproduced in its entirety below.
+Alleman's article on best practices from a decade ago is reproduced in its entirety below.
 While many things have changed since the article was written (such as the names of relevant frameworks, standards, and technologies), the essential ingredient of architecture remain the same: achieving holistic, integrated solutions.
 This goal is easy to break down into desirable characteristics, as Glen has done.
 However, the implementation of such an architecture definition into working solutions derived from underlying COTS components remains as challenging today as it was 15 years ago.

 Architecture-Centric ERP in the Manufacturing Domain